jakex7/unducked/README.md

 ---

-💡 **Unducked** makes searching smarter and faster.
+💡 **Unducked Bangs** makes searching smarter and faster.
 Give it a try and supercharge your searches today!